 - Use Scripture as a history and geography lessons (mapping).

 - Genesis covers pretty much every field of science.

 - Learn foreign languages through Scripture (Greek and Hebrew).

 This list could seriously go on and on!
 How awesome is it that we can find SO MUCH in Scripture alone?!

 Let the Spirit Guide You

 I know we all feel much more at ease and comforted when we have things in order – down to what we’re going to teach our children and what we’ll use to teach it.
 However, think for a moment about the weightier matters in life… in other words, what is going to matter most.

 I’m willing to bet it would be the latter.
 My prayer is that we stop stressing over the little things and realize that YHVH has given us all that we need.
-Of course there’s nothing wrong with having and using a good curriculum to help guide us, but not that expense of being stressed out.
+Of course, there’s nothing wrong with having and using a good curriculum to help guide us, but not at the expense of being stressed out.
 I’d like to leave you with a quote from Anne-